Catskill909/radio/content/help/recording/adding-icecast-streams.md

 http://username:password@icecast.example.com:8000/stream.mp3
 ```

 > **⚠️ Security Note:** Credentials are stored in the database.
-Use a dedicated read-only Icecast account for Radio Suite.
+Use a dedicated read-only Icecast account for StationDock.

 ## Common Stream Types